Joshua Stoner

 How I Work

 I pointed my AI memory system at its own git history—38 days, 191 commits, 5+ domains—and mapped what came out.
+As of March 2026.

 Works in Threads, Not Lanes